armin-ahmadii/Re-Volt/README.md

 3.  **Scan**: Upload an image of any computer part (e.g., an old GPU).
 4.  **Review**: See the identified hardware details instantly.
 5.  **Explore**: Browse suggested projects.
 Click "Load More" if you want alternatives.
-6.  **Build**: Select a project to generate a full, deep-dive guide.
+6.  **Build**: Select a project to generate a full, deep-dive guide!

 ## 🤝 Contributing